Pravardh/Mercenary/README.md

-#Key Features:-
+# Key Features :-

-● Created custom perceptive AI and Player state machines, with various actions segregatedinto states (Finite State Machine) A fully custom and flexible audio management system
-● User authentication using PlayFab
+● Created custom perceptive AI and Player state machines, with various actions segregatedinto states (Finite State Machine) ● A fully custom and flexible audio management system ● User authentication using PlayFab
 ● Purchases with Soft and Hard currencies, with delayed delivery timers ● Implemented a PlayFab Leaderboard and Score system